The browser prompter for macOS

-I have a browser that's not shown in the picker window, even after restarting Browserosaurus.
+I have a browser that's not shown in the picker window, even after reloading Browserosaurus.

 I have a question that is not answered here.

-If you have any issues, feature requests, or would simply like to say "hi", please raise an issue on GitHub.
+If you have any issues or feature requests please raise an issue on the GitHub repository.